 - A new or existing spreadsheet (Google Sheets or Excel).

-Sync the files at any time
+Step 9: Sync the files

 Merge a folder of CSVs

+If you want to combine data from a large number of CSV files at once, try merging from a folder.
 Not only is this quicker than selecting each file individually, but you can automate another stage of your work.

 Every time you add a new file to the folder, it will be included in the connection automatically.
 When you update the workflow, data from the new files that you’ve added to the folder will be merged into the destination sheet.

-To merge an entire folder of CSV files into one,
+To merge an entire folder of CSV files into one: